akkc01/DevOps/Docker/02 Dockers Basic Commands.md

 ```

 ### Pull Commands-
-- Description: Downloads a Docker image from a registry (such as Docker Hub).
+- `pull` downloads a Docker image from a registry (such as Docker Hub).
 ```
 docker pull <image-name>:<tag>
 ```